-Combination bender eliminates multiple setups, joining
+Combination bender eliminates multiple setups, welding, grinding

 SF Tube Inc., a fabricator that does a substantial amount of bending, found itself facing a perfect storm—it had quite a bit of manual equipment, it often had to use two or three benders to make a single component, its bend-splice-weld-grind-polish-blend process for many components was too time-consuming, its shop floor was crowded with machines, and its niche as a specialty bending house meant it was positioned for future growth.
 A new bender, one that provides both rotary bending and roll bending, eliminated these hassles and has positioned the company to take advantage of growth opportunities.

 To say that the management team at SF Tube Inc., Hayward, Calif., is frugal in its spending would be an understatement.
 The outlook is one of caution, making investments only after careful research.
 It’s not that the company doesn’t spend money; indeed it does.
 The company keeps extra machines on hand for redundancy.
 Also, the management team understands the value in certification and invested the time, effort, and money necessary for ISO 9001:2008, AS9100, and the National Aerospace and Defense Contractors Accreditation Program (Nadcap).

 However, SF Tube is thrifty and patient, always on the lookout for the right opportunity.
 The executives are ever-vigilant, always keeping an eye out for the best value for the dollar.
 The story of a recent quest for a tubing bender is an example of the company’s careful, thorough nature.